 The EVA midsoles are the highlight of the show.
 These are injection molded to maximize comfort.
 Here’s something that makes matters even more comfortable for peroneal tendonitis.
 The heel features a crash pad.
 And what this does is reduce impact.

-As for the outsoles, they don’t falter when it comes to delivering traction.
+As for the outsoles, they don’t falter when it comes to delivering traction, they have the grip you would need for trails and such.
 Needless to say, the shoes are perfect for not only technical dirt trails.
 But also for gravel runs.
 Stable feet and more cushioning are the high points you simply cannot disregard in this case.

 Incredibly comfy right out of the box, thus no break-in.

 The best of the lot is Gel-Nimbus 23 by Asics once again.